octabytes/octabytes.github.io/content/website/applications/fediverse/peertube.md

   id: peertube
   name: PeerTube
   website: https://joinpeertube.org/
-  short_description: Free software to take back control of your videos for the Fediverse
+  description: Free software to take back control of your videos for the Fediverse
 ---